Infinity-James/MarvelWow/README.md

 This app uses the framework package manager CocoaPods.
 Currently the only supported way to use the flashy new SwiftDropbox SDK is through CocoaPods.

+### Massive View Controllers!
+(MVC)

+I like MVC, and I know that's not cool any more.
+However, I hate massive view controllers, and what I have here, is a massive view controller.

+Ideally I would split a lot of the functionality into smaller components.
+This is once again a time issue, but rest assured that it is not something I make a habit of doing.